 Address: 300 W. Carolista Drive, Nags Head, North Carolina

-The other Outer Banks piers worthy of a visit or sunset viewing spot are the Nags Head Pier, where you will see 4x4 off-roading beneath the pillars; Rodanthe Pier, which is popular for fishing and offers fishing equipment rentals; Avalon Pier; and Avon Pier.
+The other Outer Banks piers worthy of a visit or sunset viewing spot are the Nags Head Pier, Rodanthe Pier, which is popular for fishing and offers fishing equipment rentals; and Avalon Pier, the liveliest spot in town.